-A few months into quarantine last year, I decided that I'd get back in shape.
+A few years ago, I decided that I'd get back in shape.
 I worked at it and by the end of 2020, I was down 40 pounds, eating better, working out consistently (for the first time in my life), and overall felt like a brand-new person.
 And while I was loving what I was seeing in the mirror, I couldn't help but to be annoyed by certain pockets of fat that simply wouldn't go away, no matter how hard I worked.
 It made me wonder, is CoolSculpting worth it?
 I figured I'd try the minimally invasive route in an effort to tone up my stomach and area under my chin.
 I'm overjoyed I did, and here's why.

 What Is CoolSculpting?

 To be frank, I didn't know a whole lot about the procedure ahead of doing it.
 However, between the slew of before-and-afters I'd saved, paired with extensive research of RealSelf reviews, I knew enough to want to do it.
 "CoolSculpting is a treatment that is based on very solid science," Dr. David P. Rapaport, founder of Coolspa tells TZR.
 "It was developed by a brilliant Harvard professor named Rox Anderson who observed old publications of children that would eat popsicles all day.
 Some of those kids would end up in the emergency room, crying because their cheeks hurt."
 Dr. Rapaport says that when they looked at these kids with tender cheeks, they found that the fat in the cheeks was actually dying.
 "It's called cold panniculitis," Dr. Rapaport says.
 "The cheek was being exposed to that cold for hours on end killing fat cells.
 That's how CoolSculpting was born."